Effect of Ir growth pressure on the domain wall dynamics in Ta/Pt/Co/Ir/Ta stacks: Properties of Interest

-In perpendicularly magnetized systems, by applying an in-plane magnetic field ($H _{\mathrm{x}}$) in addition to the out-of-plane field $H$, asymmetric growth of bubble domains can be observed if DMI is present~\cite{Art-PRB95-Wells, Art-NM15-Jue, Art-PRB94-Lau, Art-PRB88-Je}.
-In these systems, DWs grow with different speeds depending on the direction relative to $H _{\mathrm{x}}$.
+In perpendicularly magnetized systems, by applying an in-plane magnetic field ($H _{\mathrm{x}}$) in addition to an the out-of-plane field $H$, asymmetric growth of bubble domains can be observed if DMI is present~\cite{Art-PRB95-Wells, Art-NM15-Jue, Art-PRB94-Lau, Art-PRB88-Je}.
+In these systems, DWs grow with different speeds depending on their orientation relative to $H _{\mathrm{x}}$.
 When velocity is measured parallel to $H _{\mathrm{x}}$ a minimum is observed when $H _{\mathrm{x}} = \hdmi$,

-with $V(H,\hx)$ the velocity-field characteristics under the tilted field, such that $V(H,\hx=0)\equiv V(H)$ of Eq.(\ref{eq:VelCreep}) in the creep regime.
-An isotropic growth implies $\hdmi=0$, and thus, a negligible DMI.
+with $V(H,\hx)$ the velocity-field characteristics under the tilted field, such that $V(H,\hx=0)\equiv V(H)$ of Eq.(\ref{eq:VelCreep}) in the creep regime. { From $\hdmi$ we can estimate the DMI strength as

+with $\delta=\sqrt{A/\keff}$ the DW-width, $A$ the exchange interaction, $\keff$ the effective anisotropy and $M_s$ the saturation magnetization~\cite{Gehanne2020}.} An isotropic growth implies $\hdmi=0$, and thus, a negligible DMI.
 In our case, the measurement of $\hdmi$ for samples with different $\pir$ allows us to study not only the role of the interface engineering on the strength of the DMI but also to test theoretical predictions relating it to changes in the total surface tension $\sigma$, which we can experimentally estimate as explained in the following.